Industry: B2C | Food Tech | Mobile App

 Or import from any site, stripping away ads and long-winded stories to extract only relevant recipe information.

-The enormous value of research forward design.
-What started as a project to cut down the clutter of long winded recipe blog turned into something much bigger and totally different.
-I realized through my research and interviews that the real pain wasn’t the extra noise in recipe blogs/websites, but that people had nowhere to save and organize all the recipes they found online.
-I totally shifted this projects’ focus to built a flexible, modern recipe keeping platform that actually solves this problem by helping home cooks keep everything in one place- no printing, handwriting, or screenshot chaos required!
+I totally shifted this projects’ focus to built a flexible, modern recipe keeping platform that actually solves this problem by helping home cooks keep everything in one place- no printing, handwriting, or screenshot chaos required!g.

-Another big takeaway for me was learning how to keep things simple without stripping away functionality.
 I realized through numerous rounds of testing that even the most useful features can feel overwhelming if they’re not clear or intuitive.
 It really drove home the idea that good design isn’t just about looking nice, but making people feel confident and in total control of the product.

 Thank you for checking out RecipEasy!